gethinode/hinode/content/post/covid-19-update-all-2020-salesforce-events-go-virtual.md

       "name": "Chris Stegall",
       "title": "Digital Marketing Coordinator",
       "webp": "/img/chris-stegall_128-128.webp",
-      "jpeg": "/img/chris-stegall_128-128.jpg",
     },
   "layout": "single",
   "thumbnail": { "url": "/img/einstein-looking-2020.jpg" },
 }
 ---

-{{< image src="/img/einstein-looking-2020.jpg" title="Einstein looking out toward 2020" >}}

-With the pandemic pushing most of our planned in-person events online, virtual meet-ups, meetings, seminars, and conferences are quickly filling up our calendars again.
 Last week [we took a look](https://www.mkpartners.com/blog/to-do-upcoming-salesforce-virtual-events.html) at some of the upcoming Salesforce (virtual) events we’re looking forward to most — but this week, Salesforce made an [announcement](https://www.salesforce.com/company/news-press/stories/2020/3/salesforce-coronavirus/) that’ll add even more to the community’s “can’t miss” list.
 All of Salesforce’s planned 2020 events will now be remote.

 To protect and ensure the safety and wellbeing of the Salesforce community [Dreamforce](https://www.salesforce.com/dreamforce/), Tableau Conference 2020, Tableau Conference Europe, TrailheaDX India, all of the World Tour stops and every other event will now be online events.